open3dengineering/i3_Berlin/Firmware/Marlin/README.md

-Marlin Firmware for the O3DE-Prusa I3
+Marlin Firmware for the I3 Berlin
 =============

 This is a preconfigured Marlin Firmware for the O3DE-Prusa I3.